 * What age can you become a pilot?

 Realistically, once you’ve reached the age of around 14 you can operate aircraft.
-In Australia, you have to be 15 years old before you can fly your first solo flight.
+In Australia, you have to be 15 years old before you can fly solo.
 To achieve your CPL, and to become a pilot, Australian airlines require you to be at least 18 years old.
+You cannot be older than 65 as this is the retirement age for pilots in Australia.

 * Are pilots in demand in Australia?

 Airline pilots are in demand all over the world, and there is no exception to the rule in Australia.
-Now we are approaching post-COVID times, the demand for pilots will only increase so now is a fantastic time to try and get into the aviation industry.
+Now we are approaching post-COVID times, the demand for pilots and air travel will only increase so now is a fantastic time to try and get into the aviation industry.

 * How much study is required for a pilot?